13 HOT SELLER TIPS

 Make sure you get your garden and yard in shape.
 Many buyers are looking for outside space but not a lot of work.
 A pleasant, well organised green space will add value and this is often the first thing your buyer will notice from a drive by.

 Most buyers are really looking to make a lifestyle purchase.
 This means your own personal effects and the way your home looks to a buyer will make a significant impression.
-To some extent, they may be actually buying the way you live as much as the property itself.
 When you go on the market, you can cater to the largest sector of buyers by keeping your home neat, simple and practical.